graciemcguire/working-with-typescript/README.md

 ## The tsconfig.json file

-- what does this file do
-- checkout the provided tsc file
-- run tsc to see the errors

 So what _is_ the tsconfig.json file?
 The tsconfig file is used to help us configure and compile our code!
 This file is _always_ kept in the root of our project, and is used to identify the compiler rules we want to enforce, as well